little hagia sophia, cappadocia and beach in Turkey: 15 reasons to visit turkey

 There are other places for hot springs in Yalova as well if you’re looking for something a bit different.
 Happy hunting.

-11. Unique Beauty
+11. Unique Beauty of Cappadocia

 There is so much unique beauty here in Turkey.
 Places like Pamukkale.
 Like the cliffs of the Black Sea region.
 Or even the abandoned cities throughout the country.